Building a Slack bot

 Compute the HMAC

-Go makes computing HMAC very straightforward, but it's still a fair amount of code.
+TypeScript makes computing HMAC very straightforward, but it's still a fair amount of code.

 🥐 Add a few more imports to your file, so that it reads:

-🥐 Next, we'll add the verifyRequest function:
+🥐 Next, we'll add the verifySignature function:

 We're now ready to verify the signature.

-🥐 Update the Cowsay function to look like this:
+🥐 Update the cowsay function to look like this:

 5. Put it all together and deploy